 While many articles covering celebrity DUI arrests tend to focus on the “hype” surrounding the incident, the Celebrity DUI / DWI Roundup is meant to highlight the legal options available to those arrested on suspicion of drunk driving.

-At Levow DWI Law, our team of New Jersey DUI defense lawyers have seen far too many drivers simply “fall on the sword” after a DUI arrest by pleading guilty to the charges against them without considering alternative options.
+At Levow DWI Law, P.C., our team of New Jersey DUI defense lawyers have seen far too many drivers simply “fall on the sword” after a DUI arrest by pleading guilty to the charges against them without considering alternative options.

 Michael Ray Stevenson, more commonly known by his stage name Tyga, was recently taken into custody to be investigated for suspicion of drunk driving in Los Angeles, CA.